Cracker Barrel (CBRL)

 Full-service restaurant competitors include Bloomin’ Brands (NASDAQ:BLMN), Darden Restaurants (NYSE:DRI), Dine Brands (NYSE:DIN), and Texas Roadhouse (NASDAQ:TXRH).

-With $3.51 billion in revenue over the past 12 months, Cracker Barrel is one of the larger restaurant chains in the industry and benefits from a well-known brand that influences consumer purchasing decisions.
-However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing restaurant banners have penetrated most of the market.
-For Cracker Barrel to boost its sales, it likely needs to adjust its prices, launch new chains, or lean into foreign markets.
+With $3.44 billion in revenue over the past 12 months, Cracker Barrel is one of the larger restaurant chains in the industry and benefits from a well-known brand that influences consumer purchasing decisions.
+However, its scale is a double-edged sword because there are only a finite of number places to build restaurants, making it harder to find incremental growth.
+To accelerate system-wide sales, Cracker Barrel likely needs to optimize its pricing or lean into new chains and international expansion.

-This quarter, Cracker Barrel’s $821.1 million of revenue was flat year on year and in line with Wall Street’s estimates.
+This quarter, Cracker Barrel reported a rather uninspiring 5.7% year-on-year revenue decline to $797.2 million of revenue, in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a slight deceleration versus the last six years.
-This projection doesn't excite us and implies its menu offerings will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to decline by 1% over the next 12 months, a slight deceleration versus the last six years.
+This projection is underwhelming and implies its menu offerings will face some demand challenges.

 6. Restaurant Performance